ErpNetDocs/tech/modules/crm/clientcenter/index.md

 # Client Center

-The Client Center is a space which allows Erp.Net clients to assist their own enterprise clients by allowing them to chat with Customer Support, review due payments, access and download invoices, and create sales orders.
-It’s best used to increase the collaboration and exchange of valuable information between employees, suppliers and customers.
+The Client Center allows Erp.Net clients to assist their own clients by allowing them to chat with Customer Support, review due payments, access and download invoices, and create sales orders.
+It’s best used to provide faster support and increase speed of new orders.

 Currently, Client Center platforms are more suitable for businesses rather than individual users.